Azerbaijan Airlines plane crash: Is Russia responsible? – DW – 12/27/2024

 After growing signs of irritation on the Azerbaijani side went public, Russian aviation authorities released more details about the circumstances leading up to the plane crash.

-The head of Russia's federal air transport agency, Dmitry Yadrov said Friday that the so-called Carpet plan had been implemented before the AZAL plane crash due to a Ukrainian drone attack.
+The head of Russia's federal air transport agency, Dmitry Yadrov said Friday that the so-called Carpet plan had been implemented before the Azerbaijan Airlines plane crash due to a Ukrainian drone attack.

 It means that the airport in Grozny was closed for departures and arrivals and all aircraft were required to leave the area.